 House Committee on Transportation and Infrastructure

-6/26/2008: Christopher H. Schroeder – Charles S. Murphy Professor of Law and Public Policy, Duke Law School
+6/26/2008: Christopher H. Schroeder – Charles S. Murphy Professor of Law and Public Policy, School of Law

 “From the Department of Justice to Guantanamo Bay: Administration Lawyers and Administration Interrogation Rules, Part III”